 Note: We do not look after Medicare, Centrelink or Child Support, so please contact them directly to make a complaint as follows:

-- Phone Australian Government Department of Human Services on 1800 132 468, or see the Complaints and feedback page on the Australian Government Department of Human Services website.
+- Phone Australian Government Department of Human Services on 1800 132 468, or see their Complaints and feedback page.

 What can you make a complaint about?

 We want our services to work for people who need and use them.
 We can always do better and we listen to people using our services, their advocates and representatives.

 - You did not receive enough information or choice

 - You were denied respect, dignity or privacy.

 When handling your complaint we will:

 - Provide information that is helpful, accurate, and easy to understand